anhhai680/knowledge-base-agent/memory-bank/systemPatterns.md

 ## Core Design Patterns

-### 1. Agent Router Pattern for Dual-Mode Responses
+### 1. Agent Router Pattern for Dual-Mode Responses ✅ IMPLEMENTED

 The system uses an intelligent agent router to automatically detect user intent and route queries to appropriate specialized agents, enabling both text and visual responses from a single endpoint.